h15200/notes/typescript.md

 ## Express with Typescript

+We will skip method one - use the lib normally, adding in basic annotation as it is self explanatory.
+In the case of Express, it barely helps because what you need the most help with TS is req and res data.
+With method one, you can't type check anything inside those.

 Set up with nodemon, concurrently and tsc -w (see above)

 `npm i express @types/express` // don't forget typedef file